Iowa school shooter’s chilling final social media post revealed

 The teenager’s motive for the attack is now under investigation, with authorities looking into “a number of social media posts” he made around the time of the shooting, Des Moines Register reported.

-Shortly before the shooting, Butler posted a final chilling photo on TikTok captioned: “Now we wait”.
+Moments before the shooting, Butler allegedly posted a final chilling video on TikTok captioned: “Now we wait”.

+In the video, Butler posed in a bathroom stall at the school with a blue duffle bag at his feet.

 Investigators also found pictures on his social media accounts showing the 17-year-old posing with firearms.